gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 ...

-VkExtent2D chooseSwapExtent(const VkSurfaceCapabilitiesKHR& capabilities) {
+vk::Extent2D chooseSwapExtent(const vk::SurfaceCapabilitiesKHR& capabilities) {
     if (capabilities.currentExtent.width != std::numeric_limits<uint32_t>::max()) {
         return capabilities.currentExtent;
-    } else {
+    }
     int width, height;
     glfwGetFramebufferSize(window, &width, &height);

-        VkExtent2D actualExtent = {
+    return {
-            static_cast<uint32_t>(width),
-            static_cast<uint32_t>(height)
+        std::clamp<uint32_t>(width, capabilities.minImageExtent.width, capabilities.maxImageExtent.width),
+        std::clamp<uint32_t>(height, capabilities.minImageExtent.height, capabilities.maxImageExtent.height)
     };

-        actualExtent.width = std::clamp(actualExtent.width, capabilities.minImageExtent.width, capabilities.maxImageExtent.width);
-        actualExtent.height = std::clamp(actualExtent.height, capabilities.minImageExtent.height, capabilities.maxImageExtent.height);

-        return actualExtent;
 }
-}
 ```

-The `clamp` function is used here to bound the values of `width` and `height` between the allowed minimum and maximum extents that are supported by the implementation.
+The `clamp` function is used here to bound the values of `width` and
+`height` between the allowed minimum and maximum extents that are supported
+by the implementation.

 ## Creating the swap chain

-Now that we have all of these helper functions assisting us with the choices we
+Now that we have all of these helper functions helping us with the choices we
-have to make at runtime, we finally have all the information that is needed to
+have to make at runtime, we finally have all the information necessary to
 create a working swap chain.

 Create a `createSwapChain` function that starts out with the results of these